Sunday Morning We invite you to join us for the following worship services:

 for the church, the world, and all those in need of good news.

-A: God of our church, send forth your Spirit as we pray for our National Bishop
+A: God of our church, send forth your Spirit as we pray for our Synod Bishop

-Susan Johnson.
-Empower her with your wisdom to lead the church.
-We also
+Michael.
+Empower him with your wisdom to lead the church.
+We also pray for

 C: hear our prayer.